gvwilson/thirdbit/src/fiction/santas/index.md

 the skull earrings,
 the peg leg,
-the parrot (who had a peg leg of her own) and the very large and very sharp cutlass in his hands, *this* was the kind of santa other santas dreamed of being.
+the parrot (who had a peg leg of her own) and the very large, very sharp cutlass in his hands, *this* was the kind of santa other santas dreamed of being.

 "Well, ain't you the lucky ones?" the santa boomed,